brigadecore/brigade/docs/content/topics/dependencies.md

 ## Add custom dependencies using a `brigade.json` file

-If you need different dependencies for every Brigade project, this can be easily achieved using a `brigade.json` file placed side-by-side the `brigade.js` file.
-This file contains the dependency name and version, and has the following structure:
+If you need different dependencies for every Brigade project, this can be easily achieved using a `brigade.json` file.
+This can be placed side-by-side the `brigade.js` file in the project repository and/or supplied at runtime via a `brig run` command.
+See the [brig](brig.md) doc for details on the latter method.
+Note that if a `brigade.json` is supplied at runtime, this takes precedence over the file found in version control.

+This file is intended to hold general configuration details for Brigade.
+The list of dependency names and versions can be added under the `dependencies` section, like so:

 ```
 {